 Countries: Austria, Belgium, Bulgaria, Czech Republic, Finland, Hungary, Latvia, Netherlands, Romania Payment per ha of agricultural land affected, generally by rain, floods and droughts (to compensate for damages to crops caused by frost and drought in Austria, wild animals in Hungary; to wheat and barley in Bulgaria).
 Partial compensation of losses for producers of cereals, legumes and oil crops and compensation for area of crops and fodder due to drought in Latvia.
+Transfers included in the Crop GCT.

-Use of labels: Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO.

-Disaster payments per head of livestock commodity groups: National expenditures Period: From 2002
+Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO. Disaster payments per head of livestock commodity groups: National expenditures Period: From 2002 EU co-financed: No.

-Countries: Bulgaria, Germany, Latvia

-Payments per animal lost due to natural damages.
+Countries: Bulgaria, Germany, Latvia Payments per animal lost due to natural damages.
 Compensation of losses for fallen animals due to bites of cloud of gnats and compensation for (pedigree) animal due to drought in Latvia.
+Transfers included in the Livestock GCT.

-Use of labels: Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO.
+Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO. Disaster payments - national, based on losses in crop receipts: National expenditures Period: From 2004 EU co-financed: No.

-Disaster payments - national, based on losses in crop receipts: National expenditures Period: From 2004 EU co-financed: No. Countries: Cyprus, Estonia, Latvia, Lithuania, Slovenia Payment based on losses of farm receipts due to natural damages (due to flood in Latvia, damages caused by wild animals and birds in Estonia from 2009.).
+Countries: Cyprus, Estonia, Latvia, Lithuania, Slovenia Payment based on losses of farm receipts due to natural damages (due to flood in Latvia, damages caused by wild animals and birds in Estonia from 2009.).
+Transfers included in the Crop GCT.

-Use of labels: Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO.

-Disaster payments - national, based on losses in livestock receipts: National expenditures Period: From 1999
+Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO. Disaster payments - national, based on losses in livestock receipts: National expenditures Period: From 1999 EU co-financed: No.

+Countries: Belgium, Germany, France

+Payment based on losses of farm receipts, often due to disease outbreaks.

+Transfers included in the Livestock GCT.
-EU co-financed: No. Countries: Belgium, Germany, France Payment based on losses of farm receipts, often due to disease outbreaks.
-Use of labels: Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO. Payments are included in livestock Group Commodity Transfers.

-Compensation for emergency veterinary measures: National expenditures: no expenditures over the period

-Biomass production: EU expenditures

-Period: From 2006

-EAFDR: Measure 214 in Axis 2 from 2007

-Payments per ha for producing biomass.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production and payment limits: NO; Variable payment rates: YES because it compensates for losses; Input constraints: NO. Compensation for emergency veterinary measures: National expenditures: no expenditures over the period Biomass production: EU expenditures Period: From 2006 EAFDR: Measure 214 in Axis 2 from 2007 Payments per ha for producing biomass.
+Transfers included in the Arable crops GCT.
+Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Biomass production: National expenditures Period: From 2006 EU co-financed: Yes.

-Payments are included in arable crops Group Commodity Transfers.